pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

 Pegasus Planner supports notion of variable expansions in the DAX and the catalog files along the same lines as bash variable expansion works.
-This is often useful, when you want paths in your catalogs or profile values in the DAX to be picked up from the environment.
+This is often useful, when you want paths in your catalogs or profile values in the abstract workflow to be picked up from the environment.
 An error is thrown if a variable cannot be expanded.

 To specify a variable that needs to be expanded, the syntax is
 ${VARIABLE_NAME} , similar to BASH variable expansion.
 An important